Masters Program Preparation and Prerequisites

 For MALD and Ph.D. candidates, full-time work experience is not required, but is strongly recommended.
 For the MGA, two to four years full-time professional experience is strongly recommended.
 The Committee on Admissions carefully reviews each applicant's personal and professional experience to assess readiness for graduate study at Fletcher.
 Voluntary positions, internships and part- and full-time experience all play a role in preparing students for study.
 Likewise, it is strongly preferred that MIB applicants have full-time work experience in the private sector or a job with business or management responsibilities such as corporate law, corporate research and analysis, an advisory position with a government or NGO, or as a military officer.
-The MA is a mid-career degree program requiring eight or more years of professional experience.
-MA candidates come from all sectors and from a range of professions.
+The MA and GMAP are mid-career degree program requiring eight or more years of professional experience.
+MA and GMAP candidates come from all sectors and from a range of professions.
 LLM applicants should have at least three to five years of professional legal experience.
 Volunteer work, internships and part- and full-time experiences are considered.

 International experience is not required, but it is strongly recommended.
 There is no rigid requirement as to length or nature of international experience, but students should have a demonstrated interest in the international environment.
 For some students, this could mean experience living and/or working abroad.
 For others, a working or research environment where international issues are the focus could be sufficient.
 The nature of each applicant’s international experience is assessed in the context of his or her individual application and professional goals.
 International experience includes time spent living, studying, working, volunteering or traveling outside of the applicant’s home country.